Market Insight Sydney Live

 Western Sydney Airport (opening late 2026) is already generating freight and logistics pre-commitments in the Aerotropolis precinct — operators are committing to sites they won’t occupy for 18–24 months.
 The south-western and outer-western logistics corridors — Ingleburn, Prestons, Horsley Park — remain the most lender-competitive industrial category on my panel.

 Well-located functional assets in the right sub-precincts are achieving 65–70% LVR from multiple lenders simultaneously with minimal friction.
-The nuance here is that there is a meaningful difference between the established logistics corridors and the outer speculative edge at Truganina-equivalent distances — lenders see that distinction directly, and the LVR and pricing reflect it.
+The nuance here is that there is a meaningful difference between the established logistics corridors and the outer speculative edge — lenders see that distinction directly, and the LVR and pricing reflect it.

 South Sydney & Inner West Strong Industrial (infill)